DWU CONSULTING — AI RESEARCH

 Definition: The number of consumer complaints filed with DOT divided by 100,000 passengers enplaned.
 Categories include flight problems, reservations, ticketing, refunds, baggage, disabilities, customer service, and other.

-Complaint Category Breakdown: The leading complaint categories are: - Flight problems (delays, cancellations, diversions): ~35% of complaints - Refunds (delayed refunds for cancelled flights): ~25% of complaints - Customer service (rude staff, service quality): ~15% of complaints - Baggage (lost, damaged, delayed): ~15% of complaints - Reservations/ticketing: ~10% of complaints Post-COVID, refund complaints have been elevated due to confusion about refund policies, government policy changes, and implementation delays.
+Complaint Category Breakdown: Complaint categories are: - Flight problems (delays, cancellations, diversions): 35% of complaints (BTS ATCR complaint breakdown, 2024) - Refunds (delayed refunds for cancelled flights): 25% of complaints (BTS ATCR complaint breakdown, 2024) - Customer service (rude staff, service quality): 15% of complaints (BTS ATCR complaint breakdown, 2024) - Baggage (lost, damaged, delayed): ~15% of complaints - Reservations/ticketing: 10% of complaints (BTS ATCR complaint breakdown, 2024) Post-COVID, refund complaints have been due to confusion about refund policies, government policy changes, and implementation delays.
 Flight problem complaints remain the largest category, consistent with the importance of on-time/cancellation performance.

 Data Sources and Reporting Requirements (14 CFR Part 234)